soliu-mudashiru/Groundwater-potential-modelling-using-ML/README.md

 This repository contains some useful data in this collaborative research.
 It contains Python codes, some of the data, and also the manuscript developed.
 The manuscript can serve as guide
-The codes should be used by someone who understands comoputations so as to filter unwanted codes.
+The codes can serve as reference hydrologic modellers.
-Happy coding
+Happy modelling!